Terms & Conditions

 5.1.10 Use and maintain the fire equipment in line with any instructions we give you.
 If we have not installed the fire equipment, you must make sure that you use and maintain the fire equipment in line with any instructions given to you when it was installed.

-5.1.11 Make sure that suitable insurance is in place to insure you against any losses you might suffer as a result of the fire equipment being faulty.
+5.1.11 Fire equipment is there to reduce the risk if there is a fire, but it is not a guarantee against all such risk and losses.
+You must make sure that suitable insurance is in place to insure you against any losses you might suffer as a result of any fire equipment being faulty.

-5.1.13 Keep to and not break any extra responsibilities set out in the proposal.
+5.1.13 Keep to and not break any extra responsibilities set out in any proposal.

 5.2 If we are prevented from or delayed in carrying out our responsibilities under the contract by any act, or failure to act, by you, your agents, subcontractors, consultants or employees, we will: